MattKotsenas/sample-dotnet-tool-tests/README.md

 # Integration testing for NuGet packages

+// TODO: Clean this up.
+Confusing structure that combines the 'what' with the 'why'.

 This sample repo is an example of integration tests for NuGet packages.
 The `botsay` folder is an example of testing a dotnet global tool, and the `msbuild` folder is an example of a package that adds custom MSBuild tasks.
 The examples use the `common` folder for environment setup, which uses [MSBuildProjectCreator] and [xUnit] (though any test framework should